 The idea that e-cigarettes are tools for destruction and must be restricted, then, seems to contradict our country’s absence of gun regulation.

-In addition, the Background Checks Act of 2019 bill was passed by the House of Representatives in January 2019, signaling that members of our government are focused on fixing the issue.
+In addition, the Background Checks Act of 2019 bill was passed by the House of Representatives in January 2019, signaling that at least some members of our government are focused on fixing the issue.
 However, it is unlikely that the bill will be passed by a Republican-controlled Senate, and even more unlikely that President Trump will pass the law in that event.

 “I believe we have to elect the right people…we’re the next generation.
 We can do this!”